srhodges/A-Friend-For-Every-Day-of-the-Week/README.md

 #### MVP
 *These are examples only.
 Replace with your own MVP features.*

-- Find and use external api
+- Successfully use external api
 - Render data on page
-- Allow user to choose favorites
+- Allow user to choose day
+-
 #### PostMVP
-*These are examples only.
-Replace with your own Post-MVP features.*

-- Add second API
+- Make weekday tiles float on page
-- Use local storage to save user favorites
+- Use local storage to save user notes for individual weekdays
+- Give translation options

 ## Project Schedule